aws/aws-sdk-php/docs/service-s3.rst

 .. note::

     Using the enum classes is not required.
-You could have simply pass 'us-west-2' in the ``LocationConstraint`` key.
+You could just pass 'us-west-2' in the ``LocationConstraint`` key.

 Waiting until the bucket exists
 -------------------------------